-EU: Postponed Senegal election opens ‘period of uncertainty’
+Police and protesters clash after Senegal election postponed

 Senegal court orders reinstatement of Sonko on election list

-On Saturday, Senegal’s President Macky Sall indefinitely postponed the election scheduled for February 25.

-In a televised address to the nation, Sall announced he had cancelled the relevant electoral law, citing a dispute over the candidate list.
+In a televised address to the nation, Sall announced on Saturday that he had cancelled the relevant electoral law, citing a dispute over the candidate list.

 He said he signed a decree abolishing a November 2023 measure that had set the original election date, but did not give a new date.
 Last month, Senegal’s Constitutional Council excluded some prominent opposition members from the list of candidates.

 France, the former colonial power in the country, called for a vote “as soon as possible”, saying that Senegal should end “uncertainty”.